cfe84/demo-storage-valet-key/Readme.md

 This demo contains a provisioning script that will automatically provision the necessary resources and deploy the application.
 You need an Azure Subscription for that.

+The provisioning script will create:
+- A resource group
+- A storage account
+- A free app service plan
+- A webapp in that service plan.

 For it to work you have two options:

 1. **If you have the Azure CLI installed and setup on a Linux terminal on your machine (either Linux,